nfadeeva/FL_algorithms/README.md

 ```
 pytest test.py::test_doc_graphs -s
 ```
-Now test_doc_graphs run on all graphs, grammars and algorithms
+Test_doc_graphs runs on all graphs, grammars and algorithms

 You can change settings of test_doc_graphs in test.py to specify which grammar, algorithm would you like to test and set up the number of graphs from the document
 ```